zhdongyuan/liqiusheng/_pages/about.md

 # 🔥 News

+- *2025.09.10*: &nbsp;🎉🎉 A warm welcome to our three new classmates—Chen Meirong, Chen Haoyuan, and Li Junfen—as you join our big family!
-- *2025.09*: &nbsp;🎉🎉 Create a personal academic page and improve some information.
-(The content is filled in by Dongyuan Zhang, master of 2023.
-If there is any error in the information, please let me know.)
+- *2025.09.05*: &nbsp;🎉🎉 Create a personal academic page and improve some information.
+(If there is any error in the information, please let me know.)

 # 🎊 Research Project